mekwars-legends/www/_static/artillery.md

 At any BV artillery weapons must be deployed on-map and may *never use the off-map deployment* option.

 > EXAMPLE: Christopher Columbus is fighting a 14,000 BV battle.
-He attempts to bring a two Naga Prime (a Clan mech with two Arrow IV launchers) and a Long Tom!!.
+He attempts to bring  two Naga Prime's (a Clan mech with two Arrow IV launchers) and a Long Tom!!.
 This is illegal, because at this BV he may only have four individual artillery weapons, while he is attempting to use five!

 ![Artillery](../_img/battletech_artillery.jpg)